rogu3bear/filesystem-anomaly-detection/README.md

+# Filesystem Anomaly Detection

+[NOTE] This release has restructured the project.
+The backend agent is now located in "n8n-agent-hub/backend" and the frontend in "n8n-agent-hub/frontend".
+Legacy files and directories have been removed and paths updated accordingly.

 # File Organizer AI Agent for n8n

 A complete solution for automatically organizing files using n8n and a custom AI agent, optimized for macOS.